lorenzofox3/zora/README.md

 In my opinions:
 1. Pretty reporting (I have not said *efficient reporting*) should be handled by a specific tool.
-2. Transipilation and other code transformation should be handled by a specific tool.
+2. Transpilation and other code transformation should be handled by a specific tool.
 3. File watching and caching should be handled by a specific tool.
 4. File serving should be handled by a specific tool.
 5. Coffee should me made by a specific tool.